IBM-Bluemix-Docs/containers/cs_storage.md

     ```
     {: pre}

-4. Choose to authenticate by using the user name and API key for your IBM Cloud infrastructure (SoftLayer) account.
+4. Choose to authenticate by using the user name and API key for your {[softlayer]} account.
 5. Enter the user name and API key that you retrieved in the previous steps.
 6. List available block storage devices.
     ```